almaan/stereoscope/README.md

 #### 4.1 Orienting the results

-Upon completeion of the analysis.
+Upon completion of the analysis.
 The folder `res/hippo_1` folder should contain the following set of files:

 ```console
 foo@bar:~$ ls -1